importantimport/lume_theme_shiraha/README.md

 ### JSON Feed in Everythere

-Provides a JSON Feed for each list: homepage, tags, categories... all can be subscribed via the reader.
+Provides a JSON Feed for each list: home, tags, categories... all can be subscribed via the reader.

+### All-in-One, or just templates.

+Lume Theme Shiraha has a complete set-up for you, including Lume and Remark / Rehype plugin.
+You can also use just the templates if you wish to customise them yourself.

+All templates use `.tmpl.ts` and have no additional dependencies.

 ### View Transitions [WIP]